zopefoundation/z3c.sqlalchemy/src/z3c/sqlalchemy/README.txt

 generated mapper.
 Also this usecase is supported by passing the base class to the model using the 'mapper_class' parameter:

-   > from haufe.sqlalchemy import createSQLAlchemyWrapper, Model
+   > from z3c.sqlalchemy import createSQLAlchemyWrapper, Model
    > class MyAMapper(object): pass
    > model = Model()
    > model.add(name='A', relations=('B',) mapper_class = MyAMapper)